ansible/workshops/exercises/ansible_f5/1.4-add-pool-members/README.md

 Login to the F5 with your web browser to see what was configured.
 Grab the IP information for the F5 load balancer from the lab_inventory/hosts file, and type it in like so: https://X.X.X.X:8443/

+Login information for the BIG-IP:
+- username: admin
+- password: admin

 The pool will now show two members (host1 and host2).
 Click on Local Traffic-> then click on Pools.
 Click on http_pool to get more granular information.
 Click on the Members tab in the middle to list all the Members.
 ![f5members](poolmembers.png)